alexch/codelikethis/public/lessons/www/http.md

 For now, we are going to focus on **HTML and CSS**.
 This is the most common codebase used for creating webpages, and what is used for virtually all websites.

 # Browsers and Cross-Compatibility
-It is important to note that not all browsers render HTML and CSS equally.
+It is important to note that not all browsers render HTML/CSS equally.
 We will explore this further later on in the course, however this is important to keep in mind as we move forward.